 The District uses fund accounting to keep track of specific sources of funding and spending for particular purposes.
-The fund financial statements provide more detailed information about the District's most significant funds - not the District as a whole.

 An enterprise fund is used to report all financial aspects of the District's operations.
 This fund includes all financial activity of both appraisal and collections services.